googlecode-mirror/wp-group-restriction/trunk/README.txt

 Access "Groups" from the main menu in order to manage the groups:
 * "Groups > Groups" - to manage Existing Groups
-* "Groups > Pages Access" - to add and remove pages from groups
+* "Groups > Groups Access" - to add and remove pages from groups
-* "Groups > Access per Page" - to add and remove groups from pages
+* "Groups > Pages Access" - to add and remove groups from pages
 * "Groups > Members" - to add and remove users from groups

-Note: Free Access Pages are pages without a group.
+Note: "Pages with free access" are pages without a group.

 4.2) User Management
 ____________________